jaredly/jerd/docs/Roadmap.md

 Sooo we'll finally need to deal with Ids not being just hashes.
 Annd self needs to have an index.
 Right?

+- [ ] METADATA needs to live in TOPLEVELS.

 ## Syntax evolution